stlviper/18F-Prototype/README.md

 ### Deploying in Docker

 You will need to have [Docker](https://www.docker.com/) already installed and setup.
-Configuring Docker is outside the scope of this README.
+Installing and configuring Docker for your OS instructions can be found here [Docker Docs](http://docs.docker.com/).

 Once you have a working docker environment you can run a docker image using the following command,